Thomas Overbury: Robert Carr

-About 1601, whilst on holiday in Edinburgh, he met Robert Carr, then an obscure page to the Earl of Dunbar.
-A great friendship was struck up between the two youths, and they came up to London together.
+About 1601, while visiting Edinburgh, he met Robert Carr, then an obscure page to the Earl of Dunbar.
+A great friendship was struck up between the two youths, and they came down to London together.
 Carr's early history is obscure, and it is probable that Overbury secured an introduction to court before his young associate contrived to do so.
-At all events, when Carr attracted the attention of James I in 1606 by breaking his leg in the tilt-yard, Overbury had for some time been servitor-in-ordinary to the king.
+At all events, when Carr attracted the attention of James I in 1606 by breaking his leg in the tilt-yard, Overbury had for some time been servitor-in-ordinary or "sewer" to King James.
+A "sewer" was a servant attending the monarch at meal times.

 Knighted by James in June 1608, from October 1608 to August 1609, he travelled in the Netherlands and France, staying in Antwerp and Paris; he spent at least some of this time with his contemporary, the Puritan theologian Francis Rous.

 Upon his return he began following Carr's fortunes very closely.
 When the latter was made Viscount Rochester in 1610, the intimacy seems to have been sustained.
 With Overbury's aid, the young Carr caught the eye of the King, and soon became his favourite and his lover.
 Overbury had the wisdom and Carr had the king's ear into which to pour it.
 The combination took Carr swiftly up the ladder of power.
 Soon he was the most powerful man in England next to Robert Cecil.
 However, Overbury and Rochester somehow offended Anne of Denmark in May 1611, and when she heard them laughing together in the garden at Greenwich Palace, she complained to the King that they laughed at her.
 Overbury was excluded from court for a few months.